Step By Step: Declaring Attackers

 Any comprehensive and unambiguous definition of "ableness" would have to rely on a process similar to what we're already doing, where we compare multiple sets of potential attackers in order to determine which creatures are "able" to attack under certain conditions.
 This means that pointing at the phrase "if able" doesn't add any explanatory power, and since every attack requirement has the "if able" disclaimerSome use slightly different wording, like Prized Unicorn, but it's the same concept., we may as well ignore it entirely.

 This is also something that Wizards forgot to put in the CR, but again I'm confident that this is their intention; after all, if we were supposed to figure out which creatures are able to attack and requirements only applied to those creatures, then there would be no need for the rule that talks about maximizing the number of requirements fulfilled, because you could always fulfill all requirements!
 So it's pretty clear that we're supposed to just ignore anything that talks about whether a creature is "able" to attack.This ruling on Judgeapps also backs that up, as does CR 506.6"Some abilities check to see whether or not a creature “had to attack” during a particular combat phase.
 A creature had to attack if one or more effects were requiring that creature to attack at the time attackers were declared in that combat.
 A creature did not “have to attack” if there were no such effects that required it to attack, even if there were no other legal attacks that could have been declared." by implication.Since if requirements didn't apply to creatures that weren't able to attack, it wouldn't make much sense to say they "had to attack" either.Notably, a lot of judge resources get this wrong, such as this rules tip.
-Some even contradict themselves in confusion, such as this rules tip and this Judge Academy, by claiming that we are following the "if able" disclaimer yet still violating the requirement, somehow?
+Some even contradict themselves in confusion, such as this rules tip and this Judge Academy article, by claiming that we are following the "if able" disclaimer yet still violating the requirement, somehow?

 So to sum that up, whenever you're working with attack requirements, you should pretend that the "if able" part doesn't exist.
 The rest of this article will make that assumption as well.